 While go-karting has previously been dominated mainly by men, the motor sport has seen significant growth with women over the course of the last few decades.
 It’s fantastic to see the sport growing over the years, especially with the increasing ridership of women.
 This has also brought on a number new and interesting questions relating to women and go-kart racing.

 One question that has been posted fairly regularly is if it’s okay to ride go-karts while being pregnant.
 It’s definitely not recommended to ride go-karts while pregnant, due to a number of reasons that will be discussed in more detail below.

 As you should know, go-karting is a motor sport, which means that there is a risk of colliding with objects and even other karts on the race track.
 When that happens, kart drivers can get exposed to serious injuries, even though they may not have caused the accident.
 If a pregnant woman is involved in an accident on the go-kart track, it can cause placental abruption or miscarriage, in the worst case scenario.
-It’s therefore not a good idea not recommended to race go-karts while pregnant.
+It’s therefore not recommended to race go-karts while pregnant.
 I’m sure your want to now why exactly this isn’t a good idea.